Harvey Brownstone: Edie & Thea: A Very Long Engagement and Justice Brownstone's role in the same-sex marriage movement

 Brownstone officiated at the marriage of Edith Windsor and Thea Spyer, whose marriage triggered the constitutional litigation at the United States Supreme Court regarding same-sex marriage (United States v.
 Windsor).
 He has spoken publicly and written about the role he played in officiating at this monumentally important wedding.
 In Edith Windsor's autobiography, published posthumously, she writes about the impact of having Justice Brownstone officiate at her wedding.
 Justice Brownstone was featured in the critically acclaimed documentary Edie & Thea: A Very Long Engagement (Bless Bless Productions, 2010), and is the subject of a full-length interview on the special features on the DVD.
 As Canada's first openly gay judge, he has been recognized for playing an instrumental role in raising Canada's profile in the evolution of marriage equality law in the United States.
 On August 9, 2013 he received the "Hero of the Week Award" from the Social Justice for All website.

 In addition, Justice Brownstone was prominently featured in the globally distributed promotional video celebrating World Pride, held in Toronto from June 21 to 29, 2014.
 Edith Windsor, at age 85, made a return trip to Toronto to celebrate World Pride, and was cited by Justice Brownstone as "the Rosa Parks of the gay rights movement".
 Justice Brownstone and Edith Windsor made a much-anticipated and historic appearance together on CTV's Canada AM and gave a joint presentation at the World Pride International Human Rights Conference on June 25, 2014.

 Justice Brownstone has written a brief memoir reflecting on his experiences as Canada's first openly gay judge and his role in the legal evolution of same-sex marriage in Chapter 1 (pages 26 – 28) of LGBTQ2+ Law: Practice Issues and Analysis (Joanna Radbord, Emond Publishing, 2019).

+On June 5, 2023, Brownstone was chosen to officially launch Pride Month in New York City, with a special event at the Stonewall Inn, home of the birth of the Gay Liberation Movement.
+The event was attended by numerous celebrities and community leaders.